Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 A health professional such as a doctor, physical therapist or podiatrist will perform a manipulation, which is a high velocity (quick) small amplitude thrust to the cuboid bone to relocate it.
 This should only ever be carried out by a trained professional.
 The symptoms of cuboid syndrome will usually settle immediately if the manipulation is done correctly.

-Manipulations for cuboid syndrome are not suitable if you suffer from gout, bone disease, fracture, rheumatoid arthritis or nerve or vascular problems.
+Manipulations for cuboid syndrome are not a suitable treatment if you suffer from gout, bone disease, fracture, rheumatoid arthritis or nerve or vascular problems.

-Following successful manipulation, other treatments will help to keep the bone in the correct position and to treat any lingering symptoms.
+Following successful manipulation, other cuboid syndrome treatments will help to keep the bone in the correct position and to treat any lingering symptoms.

-Ice therapy can help to reduce pain and inflammation from cuboid syndrome.
+Ice therapy can help to reduce pain and inflammation as part of your cuboid syndrome treatment.
 Place an ice pack or bag of frozen veg wrapped in a tea towel over the outside of the foot for ten minutes at a time.

 To find out more visit the Ice Therapy section including how to safely and effectively use ice.